 While it may be tempting to deduct the anticipated proceeds from a job-related life insurance policy from your personal policy, I urge extreme caution here.

-The basic problem is employment related life insurance is not permanent life insurance.
+The basic problem is that employment-related life insurance is not permanent life insurance.
 Between now and the time of your death, you could change jobs to one that offers a much smaller policy.
 You might even move into a new occupation that doesn’t provide life insurance at all.

 There’s also the possibility your coverage may be terminated because of factors leading up to your death.
 For example, if you contract a terminal illness you may be forced to leave your job months or even years before your death.
 If so, you may lose your employer policy with your departure.